 11 months full time

-A combination of face to face, project work and small and large scale events based learning and assessment will be offered to candidates.
-The course is designed to engage students in hands-on project work.
-This may be delivered on campus, in the related industry or a combination of both.
-Consequently, assessments will vary throughout the course.
+A combination of observation, written assignments and project work, with small and large scale events based learning.
+The course is designed to engage students in hands-on practical learning wherever possible.
+This may be delivered on campus and online.
+Consequently, assessments will vary throughout the course, depending on the unit.
 As required by the training package, employability skills will form part of the assessment of the qualification, including communication, teamwork, problem solving, initiative and enterprise, planning and organising, self-management, and learning and technology.
-It is anticipated that learning activities and assessments will involve working with students and staff from other program areas in vocational training and higher education.
+It is anticipated that learning activities and assessments will involve working with students and staff from other Dramatic Arts courses.

 The hours displayed are nominal, actual classroom hours delivered may differ.
 Please contact us for the latest student contact hours information.